CoGhent/CoGhent.github.io/basicqueries.markdown

 *for example*

-*This query will return the first 1.000 DISTINCT labels of objectnames that are published in the event stream by CoGhent.*
+*This query will return the first 1.000 labels of objectnames that are published in the event stream by CoGhent.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>
 PREFIX skos: <http://www.w3.org/2004/02/skos/core#>

-SELECT DISTINCT ?label
+SELECT ?label
 WHERE {
   ?object cidoc:P41i_was_classified_by ?identifier.
   ?identifier cidoc:P42_assigned ?objectname.